containerbuildsystem/osbs-docs/docs/build_process.rst

 For more details on how the build system is configured as of Arrangement 6, consult the :ref:`build_parameters` document.

+As of October 2019, Pulp is no longer supported in Arrangement 6 for either worker or orchestrator builds.

 Logging
 -------